skulljs/skulljs.github.io/content/en/docs/how-to/features/nestjs.md

   mailerSmtpPort: 25,
   // Default from for mails
   mailerDefaultFrom: '"skulljs" <skulljs@example.com>',
+  // Email address for mail diversion in dev env
+  mailerDevEnvRedirectEmail: 'redirect@example.com',

   // Crypto

   // ! you need to change this, === 32 characters
   cryptoSecretKey: "changeMeOrInsecure".padEnd(32, "!"),
+  // ! you need to change this
+  cryptoHashSaltString: 'changeMeOrInsecure',
 });
 ```